Braveoneone/MPI_GPU_Gromacs/README.md

     -nb gpu -pme gpu -pin on -nsteps 50000 -npme 1
 ```
 ### 3. Result 结果
-You can find my tutorial running result example in [output.sh] which is a result of running Gromacs on 1 node with 8 GPUs.
+You can find my tutorial running result example in [output_1.sh] and [output_2.sh] which is a result of running Gromacs on 1 node with 8 GPUs.